-The mission of the ECU is to bring about a greater degree of social competence in children who may be disadvantaged.
+The mission of the Early Childhood Unit is to bring about a greater degree of social competence in children who may be disadvantaged.

 The ECU’s approach is based on the philosophy that a child can benefit most from a comprehensive, interdisciplinary program to foster development and remedy problems through the involvement of the child’s entire family as well as the community.